-12 Green Dot Credentials Specialist will maintain on the file the credentials, teaching permits or waivers that authorize individuals to teach in the schools.
+16 Green Dot Credentials Specialist will maintain on the file the credentials, teaching permits or waivers that authorize individuals to teach in the schools.
 Administrators will confirm teacher credentials with the Credentials Specialist.

-13 The master schedule will include non-core courses as needed.
+17 The master schedule will include non-core courses as needed.

-14 This outcome is applicable to all courses.
+18 This outcome is applicable to all courses.

-APPLICABLE Student Groups Baseline 2021-2022 2022-2023 2023-2024 2024-2025 2025-2026 All Students (Schoolwide) 100% 100% 100% 100% 100% 100% Outcome D: Students will be offered elective Metric/Method for Measuring: School will APPLICABLE Student Groups Baseline 2021-2022 2022-2023 2023-2024 2024-2025 2025-2026 All Students (Schoolwide) 6 1 or more 1 or more 1 or more 1 or more 1 or more Outcome E : School facilities are maintained Metric/Method for Measuring : 90% in good pair APPLICABLE Student Groups Baseline 2021-2022 2022-2023 2023-2024 2024-2025 2025-2026 All Students (Schoolwide) 100% Greater than 90% Greater than 90% Greater than 90% Greater than 90% Greater than 90% GOAL #2 Proficiency for All Related State Priorities: □1 ⊠4 □7 ⊠2 □5 □8 □3 □6 Local Priorities: □ Specific Annua l Actions to A chieve Goal - Specific Annual Actions to Achieve Goal Outcomes F, G, H: All classroom instruction will be conducive to student learning in adequate learning environments Students will have access to appropriate CCSS/CA content standards aligned instructional materials Teachers will be provided with differentiated professional development focused on effective instructional practices and coaching to ensure that they can effectively implement a standards-aligned curriculum Classroom instruction will incorporate testing strategies in preparation for the CAASPP Formative and summative assessments will be used to measure student learning in core subject areas Outcomes I, J: Annual ELPAC results will be tracked Based on student needs, EL students will receive differentiated support, which could include in-class instructional support, 1-on-1 teacher support and/or small group instruction Teachers will use CA ELD Standards and ELD instructional strategies Teachers will be provided with ELD professional development The campus Instructional Leadership Team and District English Learner Advisory Committee will review the progress of EL students twice per year to make recommendations for program supports, student placement, individual student supports The Green Dot Education Team will review progress of ELD students once per year at a program review15 Expected Annual Measurable Outcomes
+Outcome C: Students will have access to the educational program as outlined in the school's charter petition Metric/Method for Measuring: 100% of middle school courses will be reviewed and approved in the Green Dot Course Catalog and Master schedules will reflect that students are enrolled in and have access to a broad range of courses that are appropriate for APPLICABLE Baseline 2021-2022 2022-2023 2023-2024 2024-2025 2025-2026 STUDENT GROUPS All Students (Schoolwide) 100% 100% 100% 100% 100% 100% Outcome D: Students will be offered elective courses if they do not require additional ELA or Math interventions Metric/Method for Measuring: School will offer at least one visual and performing art (VAPA) elective APPLICABLE Baseline 2021-2022 2022-2023 2023-2024 2024-2025 2025-2026 STUDENT GROUPS All Students (Schoolwide) 1 1 or more Outcome E: School facilities are maintained in good repair Metric/Method for Measuring: 90% in good or exemplar repair APPLICABLE 2021-2022 2023-2024 2024-2025 Baseline 2022-2023 2025-2026 STUDENT GROUPS 100% Greater Greater than Greater Greater than Greater than All Students (Schoolwide) than 90% than 90% 90% 90% 90% GOAL #2 Related State Priorities: Proficiency for All \Box 1 $\boxtimes 4$ \square 7 $\boxtimes 2$ \Box 5 \square 8 □ 3 \Box 6 Local Priorities: \Box : □: Specific Annual Actions to Achieve Goal Outcomes F, G, H: All classroom instruction will be conducive to student learning in adequate learning environments Students will have access to appropriate CCSS/CA content standards aligned instructional materials Teachers will be provided with differentiated professional development focused on effective instructional practices and coaching to ensure that they can effectively implement a standards-aligned curriculum Classroom instruction will incorporate testing strategies in preparation for the CAASPP Formative and summative assessments will be used to measure student learning in core subject areas Outcomes I, J: Annual ELPAC results will be tracked Based on student needs, EL students will receive differentiated support, which could include in-class instructional support, 1-on-1 teacher support and/or small group instruction Teachers will use CA ELD Standards and ELD instructional strategies Teachers will be provided with ELD professional development The campus Instructional Leadership Team and District English Learner Advisory Committee will review the progress of EL students twice per year to make recommendations for program supports, student placement, individual student supports